Annapolis Maryland, USA Travel Guide

 Travel insurance, while not mandatory, is a strong suggestion for all international visitors to the U.S. And for domestic travelers with substantial costs.
 U.S. Healthcare is expensive.
 Travel insurance shields against:

-Covers costs for doctor visits, hospital stays, and emergency medical treatment.
+Covers costs for visits to the doctor, time spent in a hospital, and emergency medical treatment.

-Reimburses non-refundable expenses if your trip is cut short due to unforeseen circumstances.
+Reimburses non-refundable expenses if your travels are cut short due to unforeseen circumstances.

 Provides compensation for lost or delayed baggage.